Spivoxity/xml2pmx/README.md

      xml2pmx.x

-This bytecode is *concatenated* with the bytecode interpreter to make an executable program: this avoids the problem of configuring one half of the program to find the other at runtime.
+This bytecode is joined with the bytecode interpreter to make an executable program: this avoids the problem of configuring one half of the program to find the other at runtime.